 How do I calculate how much to take out in the Direct Parent Plus Loan?

-Once you receive the Financial Aid Award Letter, contact the Controller’s Office to determine the amount needed to cover the bill for the entire academic year.
+Once you receive notification from the Financial Aid Office that it is time for your parent’s to complete the PLUS Pre-qualification Form, you should contact the Business Office to determine the amount needed to cover the bill for the entire academic year.